-Sami Younis is executive director of the Doha office of Abu-Ghazaleh Intellectual (AGIP), a regional IP firm with its roots in Kuwait, and its current headquarters in Jordan.
+Sami Younis is executive director of the Doha office of Abu-Ghazaleh Intellectual Property (AGIP), a regional IP firm with its roots in Kuwait, and its current headquarters in Jordan.
 Younis is noted for his work as an IP expert in the Qatari courts.
 The firm has been involved in revising and drafting important IP laws and regulations in at least half a dozen Arab countries, including the United Arab Emirates.
 The firm has offices spread across more than 30 predominantly Muslim jurisdictions, as well as in China, India and Russia, each with their own significant Muslim minority populations.

 Al Sulaiti Law Firm is led by chairman Mubarak A. Al Sulaiti, who previously led the legal affairs department in Qatar’s Ministry of Transportation.
 The firm handles most areas of business law, including IP, IT and telecoms, cybercrime, data protection and privacy, and sports, media and entertainment law.
 The firm’s chair is a member of the Rex Sports Association and a former member of the FIFA Players’ Status Committee.
 The firm also maintains offices in Istanbul, Kuwait and Cairo, and in Milan and Como, Italy.

-Founded by Qatari lawyers Sultan Al-Abdulla and Jamal Abu Ghaida, ARAMARKS is based in Doha with a pan-Arab reach; the firm manages IP portfolios for a wide variety of clients, from SMEs to large multinational companies.
+Founded by Qatari lawyers Sultan Al-Abdulla and Jamal Abu Ghaida, AraMarks is based in Doha with a pan-Arab reach; the firm manages IP portfolios for a wide variety of clients, from SMEs to large multinational companies.
 The firm also works with law firms across the Middle East in rendering IP advice to sporting, branding and marketing stakeholders.
-The firm works in alliance with leading Qatari full-service law firm Sultan Al-Abdulla & Partners, and boasts its own translation house, AraMarks Translation.
-The firm traces its roots to the work Al-Abdullah and Abu Ghaida did in drafting and implementing the first nation-wide IP protection plan while working with the Doha Asian Games Organizing Committee.
+The firm works in alliance with leading Qatari full-service law firm Sultan Al-Abdulla & Partners and boasts its own translation house, AraMarks Translation.
+The firm traces its roots to the work Al-Abdullah and Abu Ghaida did in drafting and implementing the first nationwide IP protection plan while working with the Doha Asian Games Organizing Committee.
 The firm also has an office in Bahrain.

-Clyde & Co has a staff of 13 in Doha, including three partners and seven lawyers.
+Clyde & Co. has a staff of 13 in Doha, including three partners and seven lawyers.
 The firm’s IP teams work together effectively globally, particularly on the commercialization of intellectual property through licensing and franchising, royalty agreements, white-labelling, and research and development.
 It also provides guidance on personality rights and on content creation, distribution and acquisition.

 Intellectual property is handled through the corporate and commercial practice at Essa Al Sulaiti Law Firm.
 The firm has a deep bench of senior lawyers who have significant arbitral and litigatory experience in jurisdictions including Qatar, the United Kingdom, Portugal, France, Spain and Egypt.
 Essa Mohammad Al Sulaiti, who founded the firm, handles a broad range of corporate and commercial advisory services with a focus on dispute resolution.
-He has an interdisciplinary master’s degree in sports law and has been heavily involved in handling legal demands of the upcoming World Cup.
+He has an interdisciplinary master’s degree in sports law and was heavily involved in handling legal demands of the 2022 World Cup.

 Global firm Eversheds Sutherland’s Doha office handles franchising, licensing and IP/IT as part of its commercial practice, which also handles commercial contracts and agency/distribution agreements.
 The firm’s local office also handles litigation and dispute management, as well as the usual run of legal services.
-Dani Kabbani, who has more than 25 years of experience, is managing partner; his broad experience make him a key contact for just about any legal matter in Qatar.
+Dani Kabbani, who has more than 25 years of experience, is managing partner; his broad experience makes him a key contact for just about any legal matter in Qatar.
 He has successfully drafted several laws in application in the country, including the PPP Law and the revised Commercial Companies Law.
-He has served on the Surpreme Committee for Delivery and Legacy on the Qatar 2022 World Cup organization.
+He has served on the Supreme Committee for Delivery and Legacy on the Qatar 2022 World Cup organization.

 Hamad Alyafei Law Firm is a full-service law firm in Doha.
-In addition to Hamad Alyafei Law Firm is a full-service law firm in Doha.
 In addition to work in corporate, construction, real estate, maritime and other business law, the firm has active practices in intellectual property, sports law and litigation.
 The firm’s IP team provides local and foreign clients alike with advice on the protection and exploitation of their intellectual property rights; the sports law team is noted for its work in negotiating contracts for events, facilities and media rights.

 Maramiya (IP) Services provides a full range of IP management and enforcement services throughout the Middle East.
 Headquartered in Doha, the firm also provides IP services in Oman, Kuwait, Bahrain, the United Arab Emirates, Saudi Arabia, India and China.